Bay Path Scholarships

 The University's scholarship program is composed of a variety of scholarships that are funded by tuition revenue, endowment earnings, and gifts.
 Additionally, many scholarships and grants are provided through the financial commitments of Bay Path University's alumni and friends.

-Merit Scholarships are gifts of money that do not have to be repaid, they are based on your grades and are renewable contingent upon full-time enrollment and maintaining satisfactory academic progress.
+Scholarships are gifts of money that do not have to be repaid and are renewable contingent upon full-time enrollment and maintaining satisfactory academic progress.

 Transfer Achievement Award: $1,500 award to transfer students, intended for First Generation college students